-REG Ralston is a biodiesel production facility in west-central Iowa.
-REG began operations in the biorefinery in 2002 and upgraded the plant's capacity to 30 million gallons per year in 2018.
+The Ralston biodiesel production facility is located in west-central Iowa.
+Chevron Renewable Energy Group began operations in the biorefinery in 2002 and upgraded the plant's capacity to 30 million gallons per year in 2018.
 REG Ralston was the first REG biodiesel plant.

 - Nameplate capacity: 30 mmgy

 Ralston is a small town in central Iowa that offers a rural lifestyle to residents.
 The area has abundant parks and recreation areas for activities such as picnicking, camping, hunting, fishing, hiking, bicycling, horseback riding, disc golf, kayaking

 and boating.
 Cross-country skiing, snowmobiling and ice fishing are popular during the winter.
 The Glidden-Ralston School District provides a good education and extra-curricular opportunities for students at all levels.